ParisaMousavi/CarND-LaneLines-P1/writeup_template.md

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...
+One potential shortcoming would be if the road doesn't have lane lines.

-Another shortcoming could be ...

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...
+A possible improvement would be to draw the curves not with the straight lines but with curve lines

-Another potential improvement could be to ...